hyperledger/iroha-javascript/.changeset/breezy-hornets-argue.md

 '@iroha2/data-model-schema': major
 ---

-Update data model according to next Iroha 2 LTS.
+Update data model to align it with the updated model in the upcoming Iroha 2 LTS.

 Notable changes: